-The information presented here is intended to provide a general overview of actions to be taken as part of planning and preparation.
-City employees also follow procedures during each phase to best prepare the City.
+The information presented here is intended to provide a general overview of actions to be taken as part of planning and preparation phase.
+City employees also follow procedures to best prepare the City.
 By everyone taking responsibility and preparing, we can all work together to keep our community safe.
-The first and most important thing anyone should do when facing a hurricane threat is to use common sense and after a storm, remembering that recovery is a gradual process.
+Recovery after a storm is a gradual process.